|Type||Double Action revolver|

 |Magazine capacity||5 rounds|

-The U-94 "Udar" (Strike or Blow in Russian) revolver was developed during early 1990s at the famous KBP design bureau in Tula, Russia.
-It was intended primary for police use as a concealed carry weapon with enhanced effectiveness against a variety of targets, by developing a variety of 12.3mm rounds with various bullets (lead bullets for maximum stopping power, hardened steel AP bullets for maximum penetration against barriers such as doors or car bodies etc).
-The rimmed ammunition was based on shortened 32 gauge brass shotgun shells, cut to necessary length.
-For various reasons the police version didn't caught on with Russian law enforcement, and a reduced power version, known as U-94S "Udar-S" was developed for private security companies.
+The U-94 “Udar” (“Strike” or “Blow” in Russian) Revolver was developed during the early 1990s at the famous KBP design bureau in Tula, Russia.
+It was intended primarily for police use as a concealed carry weapon with enhanced effectiveness against a variety of targets.
+This was acheived by developing a variety of 12.3mm rounds with various bullets (lead bullets for maximum stopping power, hardened steel AP bullets for maximum penetration against barriers, such as doors or car bodies etc).
+This rimmed ammunition was based on shortened 32 gauge brass shotgun shells, cut to the necessary length.
+For various reasons the police version didn’t catch on with Russian law enforcement, and a reduced power version, known as U-94S “Udar-S” was developed for private security companies.
 It used shorter cartridges with lead bullets only (no AP).

-U-94 "Udar" revolver is a conventional double-action revolver with semi-exposed hammer (hammer head is accessible through the opening at the top rear of the frame for manual cocking or decocking) and side-opening cylinder that holds 5 rounds.
-Cylinder opens to the left, spent cartridges are ejected all at once when ejector rod is pressed, fresh rounds are loaded one after another manually.
-Revolver has unusual appearance as it was optimized for concealed carry and short-range use only.
-It had a steel frame and cylinder, and polymer grips.
+The U-94 “Udar” Revolver is a conventional double-action revolver with semi-exposed hammer (hammer head is accessible through the opening at the top rear of the frame for manual cocking or decocking) and side-opening cylinder that holds 5 rounds.
+The cylinder opens to the left, spent cartridges are ejected all at once when the ejector rod is pressed, fresh rounds are loaded one by one manually.
+This revolver has an unusual appearance, as a result of optimization for concealed carry and short-range use only.
+It has a steel frame and cylinder, and comes with polymer grips.